 A Master Class with Zoltán Kocsis

-Sadly, Kocsis died in November 2016 at the age of 64, but, fortunately, he has left a legacy of wonderful recordings, as well as a plethora of recorded performances, interviews, as well as this master class, which I was delighted to recently discover.
+Sadly, Kocsis died in November 2016 at the age of 64, but, fortunately, he has left a legacy of wonderful recordings and recorded performances, interviews, as well as this master class, which I was delighted to recently discover.

 In the first link, Kocsis works on W A Mozart’s Sonata in D major K. 284 with student David Kadouch, and, in the second link, on Johannes Brahms’ Sonata No. 2 in F sharp minor Op.
 2, played by Ji Liu.